 Understanding the Change

-We understand that change is hard and we know how frustrating it can be to feel.
+We understand that change is hard.
+We know how frustrating it can be to feel.
 Like you are being saddled with restrictive hours of service requirements dreamed up by people who have never even been behind the wheel of a truck.
-We are the ones out on the road trying to work the amount of hours we need to work, make money and get our cargo delivered on time and we are the ones the new ELD mandate will impact, for better or worse.
+We are the ones out on the road trying to work the amount of hours we need to work, make money and get our cargo delivered on time and we are the ones the new ELD mandate will impact.

-And most of us are leaning towards the “for worse” option.
-Unfortunately, we don’t have any say in the decision and the new ELD standards appear to be a foregone conclusion.
-That means the next step is figuring out how to comply with the new electronic logging device requirements.
+What we need to do next is to figure out how to comply with the electronic logging device requirements.
 This is so you can avoid being fined or penalized in other ways that could harm your business.

 The ELD Mandate